backkslashh/XTendu/README.md

 	"clientId": "theClientIDOfYourDiscordBot",
 	"guildId": "theGuildIDOfYourServer",
 	"prefix": "putYourPrefixHereForLegacyCommands"
+	"administrators": [
+		"putAdminUserIDHere",
+		"if you have any other admins, put them here"
+	]
 }
 ```

+Administrators have access to the following:
+Ability to register or unregister other users,
+Ability to add any amount of currency to their account.

 Make sure you have NodeJS installed on your computer.
 In your console, run `npm i` to install all needed dependencies.
 To start up the bot, run `node .`